Tough-on-crime record trails U.S. attorney general nominee into Senate hearings

 'EXTREMELY TROUBLING'

-Democratic Senator Cory Booker, a member of the Judiciary Committee, is among those concerned by Barr's record.
-"Barr took an extremely troubling approach to mass incarceration in the nineties at the DOJ and it doesn't look like his views have changed much," said a Booker aide, speaking on condition of anonymity.
+Democratic Senator Cory Booker, a member of the Judiciary Committee, is among those worried that Barr's views on mass incarceration have not evolved since the 1990s, spokeswoman Kristin Lynch said.

+Democratic Senator Chris Coons, also a member of the panel, told Reuters in a statement he too has concerns.

+"I am concerned about comments that William Barr has made in the past that fail to appreciate the problems created by mass incarceration and the racial inequities in the criminal justice system," he said.

 As attorney general, Barr would be in a position to influence how prisoners would be released into halfway houses or home confinement.